This is the easiest to understand, and most comprehensive buyer's guide to LED grow lights that you'll ever read.

 HID lights emit ALL the different wavelengths/colors.
 This includes wavelength/colors that fall outside of the PAR range!

-What this means is that HID lights actually waste quite a lot of electricity, because they’re using electricity for colors/wavelengths that fall outside of the PAR range and thus are useless for your plants!
+What this means is that HID lights waste quite a lot of electricity, because they're using power for colors/wavelengths that fall outside of the PAR range and thus are useless for your plants!

-This means the full spectrum of wavelengths/colors coming out of your light are being used by your plants, and no electricity goes to waste.
+What this means is that your plants are using the full spectrum of wavelengths/colors coming out of your light, and no electricity goes to waste.

-PAR doesn’t say anything about the light’s intensity (in all these different wavelengths)…which is KEY in rating a light and getting strong plants with monster yields as well.
+PAR doesn’t say anything about the light’s intensity (in all these different wavelengths)…which is KEY in rating a grow-light and getting strong plants with monster yields as well.

 What’s PPFD and Why It’s Important